Artist: Shi Lu (Chinese, 1919–1982)

 Having openly criticized the Gang of Four in 1969, Shi Lu took refuge in the wilderness near Xi'an.
 After a year he sought asylum in the hospital where he had been treated earlier for schizophrenia and alcoholism.

-In the early 1970s, his compositions were distilled to a new clarity.
+In the early 1970s his compositions were distilled to a new clarity.
 His highly individual technique of pushing the brush like a carver's tool became more expressive.
-He found China's sacred western peak, Mount Hua, whose name is synonymous with the enduring character of both the landscape and the nation, a repeated source of inspiration.
-The theme of Shi's poem is the perseverance in adversity of noble spirits:
+He repeatedly found inspiration in China's sacred western peak Mount Hua, whose name is synonymous with the enduring character of both the landscape and the nation.
+The theme of Shi Lu's poem is noble spirits persevering in the face of adversity:

-Their thrusting trunks vie with the sun and the moon.
+Their trunks climbing skyward to compete with the sun

 Shaking their branches, they reach for the border of heaven.